ulsa/stockquote/README.md

 [Leiningen](https://github.com/technomancy/leiningen) is needed in order to compile the application.
 It will also make running it easier.

+Make sure you have a file containing the AWS credentials for your account:

+    $ cat ~/.aws.properties
+    {:aws.accessKeyId "some_access_key"
+     :aws.secretKey "some_secret_key"}

 ## Usage

 ### Starting the client with a worker